Halloween: Resurrection: Music

 The score for Halloween: Resurrection was composed by Danny Lux.
 The score incorporates electro-acoustic instrumentation with roots in synthesizer-heavy scores of the early 1980s.
 The film also features several rap and hip-hop songs.

 In direct contrast to general critical reviews of the film, some assessments of its sound and theme music have been praising.
 For example, critic Steve Newton complimented the film's "creepy" and "unsettling" revival of the original iconic theme, while criticizing the film itself, as well as the rap tracks included.

 Home media

 Halloween: Resurrection was released on VHS and DVD on December 10, 2002, which includes a web cam special using as found footage featuring the film's characters are set inside of Michael Myers' haunted house with alternate and deleted scenes.

+In 2005, Dimension was sold by Disney, with Disney then selling off the parent label Miramax in 2010.
+Miramax and the rights to the pre-October 2005 library of Dimension were subsequently taken over by private equity firm Filmyard Holdings that same year.
+Filmyard sublicensed Halloween: Resurrections Blu-ray home video rights to Shout!
+Factory (under their Scream Factory label), who released it on Blu-ray on September 23, 2014.
+They also sublicensed the DVD home video rights to Echo Bridge Entertainment, who reissued it on DVD on April 17, 2012.
+Echo Bridge also reissued several other Dimension and Miramax films on home video around this time.
+Miramax was then taken over by Qatari company beIN Media Group during March 2016.
+In April 2020, ViacomCBS (now known as Paramount Skydance) acquired the rights to Miramax's library and Dimension's pre-October 2005 library, after buying a 49% stake in Miramax from beIN.
+Halloween: Resurrection was made available on their streaming service Paramount+, and in 2021, Paramount Home Entertainment reissued the film on DVD, along with many other Dimension/Miramax titles they had acquired.
+In 2022, the home video rights were again sublicensed to Scream Factory.
+On October 4, 2022, they released Halloween: Resurrection on 4K UHD, as part of a 4K/Blu-ray box set featuring two other Paramount-owned Halloween films (Halloween: The Curse of Michael Myers and Halloween H20: 20 Years Later).